kds215/space-counter-extension/README.md

 2. navigate to the Extensions top header bar that has on its right side a “…” drop down menu with the “Install from VSIX…” as last option.
 3. click “Install from VSIX…” to bring up the file manager.
-4. select the  "space-counter-0.0.3.vsix” file and click “install”.
+4. from the (https://github.com/kds215/space-counter-extension/releases) Releases directory select the latest "space-counter-0.0.?.vsix” file and click “install”.

 <!-- USAGE EXAMPLES -->
 ## Usage

 This VScode extension is for BLIND folks to get the leading spaces count from the line the cursor is on.
 This extionsion is modal and toggles ON/OFF.
+The text-to-voice output is overritten whenever the cursor is moving too fast and only the leading space count of the current line will be heard.

 <!-- ROADMAP -->
 ## Roadmap